sri-ait-ie/doopnet/README.md

 # doopnet

-his folder conain the submodule from https://github.com/ysqiao/doopnet.git
+This folder conain the submodule from https://github.com/ysqiao/doopnet.git